Jordan's Ultimate Sneaker Hybrid Looks Familiar (& Brick-Flavored)

 The "Canyon Rust" Jordan Spizike sees the super Frankenstein sneaker wrapped up in this washed red shade, covering everything from its cushy interior to its rubber Jordan-branded sole.

 The Spizike model was designed as a homage to Spike Lee, one of the greatest directors of all time, Stone Island model, and Hollywood's biggest Jordan fan.
-The almost-20-year-old shoe even features Brooklyn and Lee's 40 Acres and Mule logos on the heels.
+The almost-20-year-old Jumpman-branded shoe even features Brooklyn and Lee's 40 Acres and Mule logos on the heels.

 Oh, and "Brick by Brick," too.

 By the way, the "Canyon Rust" Jordan Spizike Low sneakers are now up for grabs at Shoe Palace for $160.
-And act fast if you're looking to cop.
-These "Bricks at home" are already sold out in some sizes.
+And for those interested in copping, I'd act fast if I were you.